 H.M.
 Prison Service v Salmon IRLR 425, EAT case 21/00 on 24th April 2001 – It is legitimate when assessing compensation in a discrimination case for an employment tribunal to treat “stress and depression” as part of the injury to be compensated for under the heading “injury to feelings”.

 Caniffe v East Riding of Yorkshire Council (2000, IRLR 555, EAT) – The Employment Appeal Tribunal ruled that the proper approach Employment Tribunals should take when deciding on liability was firstly, to ‘identify’ whether any “preventative steps” had been taken by the employer.
 Having done so, to go on secondly to consider what “further steps” the employer could have taken which were [reasonably practicable].

-In our own letter of grievance, we had made it evident that our harassers "unwanted conduct" was "materially injurious" to our health.
-Consequentially, we no longer wanted to work with our harasser, as s/he was the "causation" of our ill health.
-However, due to our employer's ignorance of its "statutory duties", and its subsequent omission to separate us from our alleged harasser, it was "vicariously liable" for failing to prevent further acts of harassment, which were inflicted upon our persons.
+In our own letter of grievance, we had made it evident that our harassers “unwanted conduct” had made a material contribution to the decline in our physocological health.
+Consequentially, we no longer wanted to work with our harasser, as s/he was the “causation” of our ill health.
+However, due to our employer’s ignorance of its “statutory duties”, and its subsequent omission to separate us from our alleged harasser, it was “vicariously liable” for failing to prevent further acts of harassment, which were inflicted upon our persons.
 As such, we wrote an appendage to our letter of grievance.
-This outlined our employer's "statutory duties".
-It also made it clear, that any further "omission to act" to "protect our health" and "ensure our safety" within the working environment, would amount to a breach of the "mutual trust and confidence".
+This outlined our employer’s “statutory duties”.
+It also made it clear, that any further “omission to act” to “protect our health” and “ensure our safety” within the working environment, would amount to a breach of the “mutual trust and confidence”.